theodox/theodox.github.io/pelican/content/Rescuing_Maya_GUI_from_itself.md

 Composing a Maya GUI in code is annoying because the only way to access the properties of a Maya GUI node is via a command - there's no way to get at the properties directly without a lot of command mongering.

-Sure, the purist might say that alternatives are just [syntax sugar](http://www.javakey.net/1-java/92b15b2251bd8f85.htm) \- but Maya GUI's drawbacks are are (a) an obstacle to readability (and hence maintenance) and (b) such a big turn off that people don't bother to learn what native GUI can do.
+Sure, the purist might say that alternatives are just [syntax sugar](http://www.javakey.net/1-java/92b15b2251bd8f85.htm) -- but Maya GUI's drawbacks are are (a) an obstacle to readability (and hence maintenance) and (b) such a big turn off that people don't bother to learn what native GUI can do.
 This is particularly true for formLayouts, which are the most useful and powerful - and also the least handy and least user-friendly - way of layout of controls in Maya.
 All the power is no use if you just stick with columnLayouts and hand-typed pixel offsets because setting things up takes a whole paragraph's worth of typing.

 So, the first thing I'd like to ponder is how to cut out some of the crap.
 Not only will a decent wrapper be more pleasant to read and write - at some point in the future when we get to talk about styling controls, real property access will be a big help in keeping things tidy.
 Plus, by putting a wrapper around property access we'll have a built in hook for management and cleaning up event handling as well, even though that's a topic for a future post.

 The upshot of it all: we're stuck with the under-the-hood mechanism, but there's no reason we can't wrap it in something prettier.
 Consider this simple example:

+    :::python
     import maya.cmds as cmds

     class ExampleButton(object):